10 Types of Bass in North America – Easy to distinguish

 Choctaw Bass (Micropterus haiaka):

 Micropterus haiaka, also known as “Choctaw bass,” is a freshwater fish in the sunfish family (Centrarchidae) and genus Micropterus.
 This new species was discovered in 2013.
-The English name comes from the Choctaw Indian tribe, and the scientific name “haiaka” means “revelation, discovery” in Choctaw.
+The English name comes from the Choctaw Indian tribe, and the scientific name “haiaka” means “revelation, discovery” in the Choctaw.

 There is currently no information available about the size of Micropterus haiaka.
 However, we anticipate that, like Micropterus punctulatus, it will be no more than 60 cm long and weigh no more than 4-5 kg.